Customizations in Malware Protection for EC2 - Amazon GuardDuty

 Snapshots usage cost

 During the malware scanning, as GuardDuty creates the snapshots of your Amazon EBS volumes, there is a usage cost associated with this step.
 If you turn on the snapshots retention setting for your account, when malware is found and the snapshots get retained, you will incur usage cost for the same.
-For information on cost of snapshots and their retention, see Amazon EBS pricing.
+For information about cost of snapshots and their retention, see Amazon EBS pricing.

 Choose your preferred access method to turn on the snapshots retention setting.